xreedev/xreedev/README.md

 🔭 Currently working on tools that simplify scientific research.

-🌱 Learning and experimenting with Machine Learning and Algorithms.
+🌱 Learning and experimenting with Automation, Machine Learning and Algorithms.

 💬 Ask me about Python, Java, C, C++, C#.